What are the challenges in implementing SAM?

 Usually, these instances of non-compliance are only discovered at the time of a vendor audit leading to unexpected costs and possible penalties.

 Many organizations have recognized the need to address the management of their IT estate and have typically used an ITAM tool to understand this.
 Whilst such tools will provide some information on your software assets, it will not be of sufficient detail and intelligence to be of much use for SAM purposes.

-Older SAM tools require different feeds to produce data in different files accessed through varied UIs and typically only provide point-in-time, rather than dynamic data.
-All of which cause the job of collecting and analysing SAM data to be time-consuming and onerous.
+Older SAM tools require various feeds to produce data in different files accessed through varied UIs and typically only provide point-in-time, rather than dynamic data.
+All of which cause the job of collecting and analyzing SAM data to be time-consuming and onerous.

 Matters can be further complicated by the lack of sponsorship of a SAM program from a senior employee.
 This results in a bottom-up, rather than top down approach and can lead to a dilution of the anticipated benefits due to inconsistent adoption across the organization.

-If you would like to find out more about SAM and how to go about implementing it in your organization, download our white paper
+If you would like to find out more about how to go about implementing SAM in your organization, download the white paper – Understand Software Asset Management.